Vizzuality/marxan-cloud/docs/features/boundary-length-modifier/high-level-design.md

 https://invis.io/G211WEUZFST9#/459986030_Marxan_09a

 * BLM calibration can be run *on a scenario*.
-* Running a BLM calibration process does not need to block editing or even running a scenario, as the outcomes of such a process are merely informative for the user.
+* Running a BLM calibration process should block editing or even running a
+  scenario: whereas the outcomes of BLM calibration are informative only (i.e. they don't affect the outcomes of a Marxan run), they do however depend on a specific configuration of a scenario as input, so any changes to a scenario may make results of a previous or still-running BLM calibration process stale
 * It may however be desirable from a UX perspective to inform the user that a BLM calibration process is running for a given scenario; this may be used both to visually inform the user about the running process (frontend app) and